riichi/chombo.club/_posts/en/2022-06-28-cracow-saki-cards-taikai.markdown

     * Before making your first discard, draw 2 character cards and select one.
 Maho will copy that character's ability until the end of the round.
         * Keep both cards.
-        * After the end of a round shuffle both card back into the deck.
+        * After the end of a round you don't shuffle both card back into the deck..

 ### General card clarifications